 The navigation context appears whenever you open a file in the Document Viewer.
 This can be caused when:

-- You open a document in the Document Viewer (even if it has no files in the folder)
+- You open a document in the Document Viewer from the Files.
+This applies even if there are no other files in the file's folder.

 - You perform a search and click on one of the search results